Shisir99/Web-Scraping/README.md

 # Web Scraping Tool

 This is a Python-based web scraping tool built using **FastAPI**, **BeautifulSoup**, and **Requests**.
-It scrapes product data from an e-commerce website and saves it locally as a JSON file.
+It scrapes product data from a website and saves it locally as a JSON file.
 The tool also downloads product images and saves them to a designated folder.

 ---